andrewhook/Users-Service/readme.md

 ## Architecture
 The service consists of three containers each with its own responsibility.
 One is responsible for serving the application, another for providing the database and finally a web server to proxy traffic to the application.

 The Lumen framework is used to form the web application which gives us routing, models, controllers and much more.
-Tests are written as per the built-in test framework.
+Functional tests are written per the built-in test framework.

 ## Set up guide
 ### Create configuration file